taxjar/taxjar-woocommerce-plugin/readme.txt

 3. TaxJar for WooCommerce Plugin Settings

 == Changelog ==

+= 4.1.1 (2022-02-15)
+* Fix for issue where incorrect tax was applied on shipping when multiple shipping packages were selected
+* Fix to add compatibility for WooCommerce Gift Card plugin
+* Added feature to sync customer to TaxJar when created/updated through WooCommerce REST API
+* Add feature to add customers to sync queue when created/updated through the Customer/Order/Coupon CSV Import Suite
+* Add action after calculating cart totals
+* WooCommerce tested up to 6.2
+* Update minimum WooCommerce version to 5.7

 = 4.1.0 (2022-01-19)
 * Add order meta box to give details of calculation and sync statuses